joao-vitor-sr/pm/README.md

 # PM
-A simple command line Project Management written in POSIX
+A simple command-line Project Management wrote in POSIX

-PM is a command-line Project Management
-PM can manager multiple projects start and stop projects

-The overall purpose of PM is to be a powerful and simple Project Management
+PM is a command-line Project Management PM can manage multiple projects start and stop projects The overall purpose of PM is to be a powerful and simple Project Management

 ## Installation